 - Include examples, metrics (with their sources), and quotes to support your post

-- Include relevant SEO keywords throughout your post in a natural way
+- Include relevant keywords throughout your post in a natural way and optimize for SEO

 - Link back to and clearly explain where you got data, metrics, quotes, and media